 After graduating from the University of Richmond, Anthony attended and graduated from The University of Akron School of Law in 1993.
 Upon graduating from law school, Anthony joined his father as a partner at Montagna & Montagna, P.C. in Norfolk, VA.

 As a partner at Montagna & Montagna, P.C., Anthony assisted individuals in many fields of law.
 Over the years, Anthony has handled bankruptcy, debt collection, worker’s compensation, personal injury, family law, DUI and traffic, security clearance, criminal, and corporation cases.

 As the son of an attorney who served his country proudly on active duty and in the reserves in the United States Navy Jag Corps, Anthony has the necessary experience and knowledge to ensure you get the results that you want.
 He has been involved in the law for over 27 years and is well known for his knowledge of the law and familiarity with the judges in Norfolk, Virginia Beach, Newport News, and all of Hampton Roads, VA.

 In his free time, Anthony enjoys travelling, reading, watching and playing sports, and spending time with his family.
 He particularly enjoys spending time with his daughter, Phoebe, who is 17 and attends Norfolk Academy.

 COMMITMENT TO CLIENTS:

-“With over 26 years of experience, I know each case is different, and I provide personalized attention for each client,” says Anthony.
+“With over 27 years of experience, I know each dui case in Chesapeake, VA is different, and I provide personalized attention for each client,” says Anthony.
 “I am committed to providing my clients with zealous and skillful representation.
 I know that my client’s case is a serious concern, and I treat every client like I would want my family treated.
 I am here to guide you through the complexities of your case and to provide you simple, straightforward answers to your questions.”

 WELL ROUNDED EXPERIENCE: